prabhu43/mattermost-spybot/Readme.md

 Fill other details as you prefer!

-### Create Incoming Webhook
+### Create incoming webhook using dedicated mattermost account for spy-bot

 ##### Create an incoming webhook and configure as follows:

-Channel: Channel to be used by spy-bot to notify when user comes online.
+Channel: any channel

 Add the incoming webhook id in environment file(WEBHOOK_ID).
 SpyBot will use this incoming webhook to notify the user once the person comes online